compprov/.github/profile/README.md

 | [compprov-render](https://github.com/compprov/compprov-render) | [![GitHub release](https://img.shields.io/github/v/release/compprov/compprov-render?color=brightgreen)](https://github.com/compprov/compprov-render/releases) | Browser-based graph and plot visualization of CPG data |

 ## Roadmap

-### compprov-core — Automatic parallelization

-Analyze the CPG structure to detect independent branches and schedule their execution concurrently — without requiring any code changes from the developer.
-The DAG already captures all data dependencies, making it possible to determine which operations can safely run in parallel and generate an optimized execution plan automatically.

 ### compprov-analytics — Comparison and backtrace tool